david-abell/personal-portfolio/src/content/projects/gtfs-to-sqlite.md

 And this was while just reading and discarding the data!
 It doesn't include the actual database inserts.

 This article by Dan Vanderkam [here](https://medium.com/netscape/async-iterators-these-promises-are-killing-my-performance-4767df03d85b) covers the problem in more detail.
 The short version is that creating and resolving a promise for each line entry causes significant overhead.
-And, while performance in node has both improved and is still actively being worked on (see the on-going discussion [Performance of for await of (async iteration)](https://github.com/nodejs/node/issues/31979)), it has not improved enough to use for this project.
+And, while performance in node has both improved and [is still actively being worked on](https://github.com/nodejs/node/issues/31979), it has not improved enough to use for this project.

 ## Logging and SQL

 ### Logging surprises

 Visible feedback is important for long running tasks to show that something hasn't gotten stuck.
-But logging also has its own performance impact.
-Don't, as I did on the first iteration of this project, take the naive approach of logging every event if you are parsing 13 million records...Lets just say I was **very** happy when I fixed this error.
+Logging with `console.log` etc. unfortunately has its own performance impact.
+Don't, as I did on the first iteration of this project, take the naive approach of logging every event if you are parsing 13 million records...Lets just say I was **very** happy when I fixed that error.

 How much performance impact can it have?
-In retrospective analysis PapaParse takes 54 seconds to parse 13M records when only logging the completion of each csv file (this dataset has 8 files, 6 small, two 300 KB+, depending on the week).
+PapaParse takes just 54 seconds to parse 13M records when only logging the completion of each csv file (this dataset has 8 files, 6 small, two 300 KB+, depending on the week).
 Batching these log events to near SQLite's transaction variable limit (which is required when actually inserting into a database) increased parse time to 65 seconds.
 Logging every event took 2446 seconds...40 minutes of my time wasted for science.
 Not counting my time wasted before I found this bug.
+This does not include database insert or doing anything at all with the parsed data.
+39 minutes is spent just logging lines to the console.

 ### SQLite Pragma